 For the month of June 2021, MASTS was delighted to collaborate with EMBRC: European Marine Biological Resource Centre to provide EMBRC affiliated speakers to the series.

-All talks were recorded along with their Q&A. Please check out the below lists to see who featured and to access the webinar playlists.
-Prof
+All talks were recorded along with their Q&A. Please check out the below lists to see who was featured and to access the webinar playlists.

 10/2/21 – Zoe Hutchison (Uni. of St Andrews): Subsea power cable electromagnetic fields and effects on marine species